jasonbuechler/fosbox/background.md

 Again, though, most of my cameras are fully updated which means the current firmware does signature verification on normal firmware update files.
 So I can't create the required signature on my edited resources - Sad!
 I can't imagine this is a hurdle that cannot be overcome (given Foscam's lackluster security background) in the future but I still need a little more trickery to proceed.

-Here are my findings so far, investigating this option: _cracking-fwupdates_
+Here are my findings so far, investigating this option: [Breaking open fw update .bin's](cracking-fwupdates.md)

 ## Option 3: Full system recovery reflash grants master downgrade!